juanfernandes/juanfernandes-uk/src/notes/monthly-notes-august-2023.md

 ---
-layout: 'post'
+layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: August 2023'
+title: "Monthly Notes: August 2023"
 description: "August was a VERY expensive month for me - what with getting the car back and getting it back on the road (MOT, tax & insurance) as well as paying for a mortgage advisor and mortgage."
 keywords:
   - listening